catseye/Robin/doc/Robin.md

 Robin provides 15 intrinsic operators.
-These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed as macros written in Robin (not without resorting to meta-circularity, at any rate.)
+These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed as fexprs written in Robin (not without resorting to meta-circularity, at any rate.)
 All other operators are built up on top of the intrinsics.

 This set of intrinsics is not optional — every Robin implementation must provide them, or it's not Robin.

 One important intrinsic is `eval`.
-Many macros will make use of `eval`, to evaluate the literal args they receive.
+Many fexprs will make use of `eval`, to evaluate the literal args they receive.
 When they do this in the environment in which they were called, they behave a lot like functions.
 But they are not obligated to; they might evaluate them in a modified